RAF Dalton, Yorkshire.

 The red square is a Nissen hut and the yellow circle an air-raid shelter.

-The Woodland & an Air-Raid Shelter
+The woodland & an Air-Raid Shelter

 Plan